THe-cat8567/minirc/README.md

 You need to use busybox's version of the reboot command by either typing in "busybox reboot" or by linking busybox to /bin/reboot and executing it.
 The same goes for "halt" and "poweroff".
+NOTE: halt and shutdown do not appear to power down the device at the ACPI level, use poweroff instead.

 You can alternatively send the signals TERM for reboot, USR1 for halt or USR2 for poweroff to the process 1.